Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Price-to-earnings (P/E) Ratio

-Using this ratio is a good way to compare different stocks to one another.
-One can also compare an individual company’s P/E ratio with an index such as the S&P 500 Index, to get a sense of how the company is doing relative to the overall market.
+Using this ratio is a good way to compare different stocks.
+One can also compare an individual company’s P/E ratio with an index like the S&P 500 Index to get a sense of how the company is doing relative to the overall market.

 The downside of P/E is that it doesn’t include growth.